 How does the Polaris Degree Progress track distribution and division requirements?

-With one exception, a full credit may meet both a division requirement and a distribution requirement.
-Degree Progress will assign courses to meet division and distribution requirements.
+Degree Progress assigns courses to meet division and distribution requirements using a "best fit" approach that will be fluid as more courses are taken.
+Keep checking Degree Progress during Registration rounds and after grades are awarded each semester to see how your progress is developing.
 If a course has two distribution designations, that course will be applied to only one distribution requirement.
 For example, if a course is designated as “b - ESD, IP”, the course will meet the social and behavioral sciences (b) division requirement as well as either the exploring social differences (ESD) distribution requirement OR the international perspectives (IP) distribution requirement.
 At the end of the semester, this course will randomly fall under one of the distributions assigned to it in your Degree Progress on Polaris.
 Until you take another ESD or IP course, the course will remain under the one which your degree audit randomly selected.
 Therefore, if your Degree Progress selected this course as fulfilling IP, but you want it to count for ESD, once you take another IP course the first course will then fall under the ESD requirement being met.
 An important exception: You may not fulfill the VPA distribution requirement and the humanities (c) division requirement with the same course; they must be fulfilled by two separate courses.
 A course that has “c - VPA” assigned to it will always be used to fulfill the VPA distribution requirement first because there are more humanities (c) courses than visual and performing arts (VPA) courses.

 What do the symbols next to my grades mean?